floooh/oryol/doc/OVERVIEW.md

 An Oryol executable shouldn't contain any dead code, and everything should be linked statically into a single executable and no DLLs (except the absolutely required system DLLs).

-Oryols features are implemented in code modules, which compile to static link libraries.
+Oryol features are implemented in code modules, which compile to static link libraries.
 Module dependencies are defined in the build system files per module and resolved to a list of linked libraries at link time.